 He successfully guided the club to mid-table and ensured some close-season optimism with four consecutive wins to secure a 12th-place finish.

 Boro took that form into the following campaign as five wins and two draws saw them top the Championship in late September.
 When 2012 arrived, they were in second place and just two points off the top.

 Even after a six-game winless run the promotion challenge was revived by four wins in five and

 But this time an eight-match barren spell left precious little time for a revival and the promotion express was derailed for another year.

 Mowbray's third season at the helm was similar to the second.
 Boro were third at turn of the year before an even greater collapse had them scratching around for points to ensure their Championship status as they finished 16th, only five points above the drop-zone.

-However, Mowbray vowed he would not quit the job and despite mounting criticism, he was backed by chairman Gibson to bring in six new faces, most notably the experienced Dean Whitehead from Stoke and the £1m capture of Ghana winger Albert Adomah.
+However, and despite mounting criticism, he was backed by chairman Gibson to bring in six new faces, most notably the experienced Dean Whitehead from Stoke and the £1m capture of Ghana winger Albert Adomah.